shakebugs/shake-docs/docs/ios/crash-reports/introduction.md

 A detailed crash report like this one, along with logs and all other useful information, provides you with plenty of usable data to help you resolve the root issue efficiently.

+Check our [installation guide](ios/install/setup-spm.md) to start using Shake in your app.